Dreams of the Deep

 “The mount,” Caro said.
 He was looking at where the displaced module met the rock.
 “I need to see it.
 Welding kit.
 Whatever stock you have.”

-Something moved between Koss and Breck.
-Brief, charged, the residue of an argument that had ended before Lev and Caro docked.
+Breck looked at Koss.
+The residue of an argument that had ended before Lev and Caro docked.
 Breck had lost it.
 He knew it.
 Koss knew he knew it.
-Neither of them looked at the other long enough for it to become a conversation.

 “Fine,” Breck said.
 He pushed off toward the hatch.